The Optical Tube

 - The Apertura AD8/Zhumell Z8/Orion SkyLine 8 (all are the same model, made by GSO as with the AD10) are slightly superior optically to the Sky-Watcher and Orion scopes, and also include a plethora of high-quality accessories like a 2” wide-angle eyepiece and cooling fan, as well as sporting dual-speed Crayford focusers.
 You can’t go wrong with this one, and AD8 is our most recommended 8″ Dobsonian.

 - The Celestron StarSense Explorer 8” Dobsonian offers similar views to the 8” Flextube and a lightweight base, along with Celestron’s fabulous StarSense Explorer technology to aid in locating deep-sky objects.
-A 10” model is available too.
+However, collimation adjustments are similarly annoying to the 8” FlexTube and you don’t get much in the way of accessories.

 Aftermarket Accessory Recommendations